 So They Can Hear the Crowd

 In-ear monitors are like putting very strong earplugs into your ears.
-This is very important, because stages can be extremely loud and can quickly cause hearing damage and chronic ear-ringing for musicians.
+This is very important because stages can be extremely loud and can quickly cause hearing damage and chronic ear-ringing for musicians.

 In fact, they are far more effective than regular earplugs, because IEMs are usually custom-molded to the person’s ear (either via an impression or a laser scan).

 IEMs come with a major disadvantage – they take some of the ‘vibe’ away from playing on stage as the musician doesn’t feel as close to the crowd.
+The IEMs usually takes you inside the world of music where nothing else comes through, this is why musicians sometimes take them off, so they can get back in the moment and enjoy it.

 So they Can Mix

 Some less established musicians and DJs use in-ear monitors.
 They sometimes take the IEMs out to set and mix the levels and then put them back in when they are happy with them.
+Think of it as a much-needed necessity, to get the required levels they need to take it off for a few seconds to get everything right.

 Why Do Musicians Wear Earpieces on Stage?